 If you are wondering what actually happens on the day you give blood, please click this link which takes you through what happens step by step.

-Do something AMAZING! & register to become a blood donor HERE
+Do something amazing and register to become a blood donor.

 Stem Cell Donation